The Equality Act 2010

 We eliminate discrimination by:

-Advancing equality of opportunity between people who share a protected characteristic and people who do not share it
+► At St James's we advancing equality of opportunity between people who share a protected characteristic and people who do not share it.

-Fostering good relations across all characteristics - between people who share a protected characteristic and people who do not share it
+► At St James's we foster good relations across all characteristics - between people who share a protected characteristic and people who do not share it.

 We foster good relations by:

-At St James’s Primary school we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of their protected characteristics and their socio-economic background.
+► At St James’s we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of their protected characteristics and their socio-economic background.